WICG/bundle-preloading/subresource-loading.md

 Online enforcement through the second or third bullet point would be most practical when it is done only rarely, for a small percentage of fetches, so that the overhead is low.

-## Future evolution alternatives
+## Future evolution

-After this initial version of resource preloading, more flexible mechanisms could be added to fulfil additional goals and provide more control to developers.
+After this initial version of resource preloading, more flexible mechanisms could be added to fulfill additional goals and provide more control to developers.
 These alternatives are explained at [Future evolution of bundle preloading](subresource-loading-evolution.md).